 Keeping Pets in Strata Schemes – Can You Have Pets in an Apartment?

 Have you ever been forced to choose between keeping your pet and living in a strata building?
 You are not alone.
-Did you know that Australia has one of the highest household rates of pet ownership in the world?
-Yet more and more Australians are living in apartments and townhouses, where their strata schemes may not allow pets.
+Australia has one of the highest household rates of pet ownership in the world, and yet more and more Australians are living in apartments and townhouses, where strata schemes may prohibit pets.

 Strata Laws, By-Laws and Owners Corporation